WookyDO/dbus-ble-temp/README.md

 ## To Do
+- wait for dbus-mqtt-devices ready
-- multiple sensors
+- autolearning
 - external config file
-- automatic naming